Ron Barassi: Personal life

-On 4 March 1957, Barassi married Nancy Kellett, who he had met at work four years earlier.
-They settled in the eastern suburbs of Melbourne, at Heathmont, and had three children: Susan (born 29 July 1960), Ron (born 23 June 1962) and Richard (born 13 February 1964).
-The couple separated in 1975 and Barassi married Cherryl Copeland in 1981.
+On 4 March 1957, Barassi married Nancy Kellett, whom he had met at work four years earlier.
+They settled in the eastern suburbs of Melbourne, at Heathmont, and had three children between 1960 and 1964.
+The couple separated in 1975 and Barassi married Cherryl Copeland (born in St Kilda, Melbourne) in 1981.
+They were married until his death in 2023.
+Both Ron and Cherryl were active supporters of the voluntary assisted dying movement.

 During his coaching career at North Melbourne he survived a car crash, which caused life-threatening injuries and resulted in the loss of his spleen.
 His passenger, former St Kilda player and Brownlow medallist Neil Roberts, was also hurt.
 Barassi used a motorised buggy and a wheelchair for a short time.
 Despite this setback, he attended training nights at Arden Street and could be seen directing players with assistants.

 Barassi's first trip overseas occurred in 1961.
-He has since travelled much of the world.
-In 1967 in New York City during the Australian Football World Tour, Barassi was involved in a fight in which detective Brendan Tumelty broke Barassi's nose and both were sent to the same hospital.
-They have been friends since.
+He later travelled much of the world.
+In 1967, in New York City during the Australian Football World Tour, Barassi was involved in a fight in which detective Brendan Tumelty broke Barassi's nose and both were sent to the same hospital.
+They were friends ever since.

-Barassi moved to the suburb of St Kilda in the late 1970s and has lived there ever since.
+Barassi moved to the suburb of St Kilda in the late 1970s and lived there until his death.

+Barassi was a passionate chess player, playing many games of classical chess in the late 1970s over the phone with Brent Crosswell—a player whom Barassi was actively coaching—often for more than four hours at a time and lasting 50–60 moves per game.
+In a newspaper article, Crosswell humorously described how Barassi would psychologically break Crosswell down in over-the-board games by neglecting to bring him food or drinks and that “he would never provide chairs bearing any logical relationship to the table on which the chess set was placed”.

 For many years, Barassi owned the Mountain View Hotel at 70 Bridge Road in Richmond.
+He sold it for $1.6 million in 2000.

 For his 70th birthday he did a trek of the Kokoda Trail in Papua New Guinea.

 On 28 February 2008, Barassi launched and signed his book Barassi, focusing on his personal life and scrapbook memoirs.

 On New Year's Eve 2008, Barassi was assaulted when he went to the aid of a young woman in St Kilda.
 Barassi, dining with friends, saw a woman punched to the ground around 12.30 am.

-Public life
+In January 2012, Barassi suffered a bike accident, cracking three ribs.
+In September that year, aged 76, he went on to crew a yacht at Hamilton Island Yacht Racing Week with his friend John Bertrand.
+For his brave defence of the woman on New Year's Eve 2008, Barassi received a bravery award in 2012 and a commendation for brave conduct in 2013.

+On 16 September 2023, Barassi died following complications from a fall.
+He was 87.